zachwaugh/ZWEmoji/README.md

 # ZWEmoji

 ZWEmoji is a library for using emoji based on emoji codes used in Campfire/GitHub, documented here: [http://emoji-cheat-sheet.com](http://emoji-cheat-sheet.com).
 It can be used to go back and forth between the emoji codes and their unicode representation.
 This code was extracted from and currently used in [Flint](http://giantcomet.com/flint).
-If

 ## Usage